Abstractn/abs-template/README.md

 ## Template Syntax

 You can write double curly brackets to write a couple of neat things inside your HTML to make minimal logic and print data with it.
+As of version 1.3 the brackets used by the syntax can be customized via config parameter with `bracketType: AbsTemplateBracketType` to avoid potential conflicts.

 ### 1) Data